 Start rolling from one end, keeping the roll very tight.

-Once you have rolled it up, pinch together any creases and roll the loaf against the countertop lightly to create surface tension and help close the crease on the bottom of the loaf.
+Once you have rolled it up, pinch together the crease on the bottom, then flip the loaf so it's seam-side down and roll it against the countertop gently to create surface tension and help close the crease on the bottom of the loaf.

-Place the loaf in the pan and cover, letting this rise for another 30 minutes to an hour, or until doubled in size and passes the poke test again.
+Place the loaf in the pan and cover, letting it rise for another 30-45 minutes, or until doubled in size and passes the poke test again.
 In the meantime, preheat your oven to 350 F (175 C).

 Once it is ready to go in the oven, brush the top with a bit of milk and bake.